okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 Before enabling the hook, the preview tab can run a sample Okta request call and receive the external service response.
 Review the request and response formats to make sure responses are accurate.

-An [Event Hook Preview](https://help.okta.com/okta_help.htm?id=ext-event-hooks-preview) tab is also available for Event Hooks and displays the JSON payload for the selected Event Type.
+An [Event Hook Preview](https://help.okta.com/okta_help.htm?id=ext-event-hooks-preview) tab is also available for event hooks and displays the JSON payload for the selected Event Type.
 The preview tab can confirm a successful delivery of the request.

 ### Admin Console System Log